DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 Then, DCB places each packet into one of either 4 or 8 queues within that group, based upon the VLAN user priority field.

-In either case, 16 groups of 8 queues, or 32 groups of 4 queues, the traffic can be split into 128 hardware queues on the NIC, each of which can be polled individually by an Intel® DPDK application.
+In either case, 16 groups of 8 queues, or 32 groups of 4 queues, the traffic can be split into 128 hardware queues on the NIC, each of which can be polled individually by a DPDK application.

 All traffic is read from a single incoming port (port 0) and output on port 1, without any processing being performed.
 The traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.